rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

    The credential files link the device to your account to allow subscription of pre-defined MQTT messages from the platform.
    The file 'ggconfig.txt' contains broker endpoint information and GGGROUP for use by the application.

 7. Unplug the USB-to-SD Card adapter from the Ultra96 USB port.
+Remove the microSD card and plug it into the MicroZed board.

 ## Configure and Deploy AWS Greengrass on Xilinx Ultra96